 - Functional Curriculum.
 These students have intellectual disabilities, developmental challenges and autism spectrum disorder.

-- Neurological Differences.
-Many of these students have autism spectrum disorder and struggle with communication and social skills.
+- Autism and Other Neurological Differences.
+Many of these students on the autism spectrum struggle with communication and social skills.

 - A Need for Significant Behavioral Support.
 These students require one-on-one staffing or even more attention for a wide range of reasons such as speech difficulties, self-injuring or a condition requiring skilled medical care.